-In place of last winter’s popular Chiswick House After Dark, Lightopia takes centre stage.
-This year sees a slightly later light extravaganza to brighten up the frosty nights of 2020.
+In place of the popular Chiswick House After Dark, Lightopia takes centre stage.
+This year sees an expanded run compared to the truncated 2020 event.
 Be sure to check our other top winter illuminations too!

 What to expect at Lightopia at Chiswick House